 Posted by: Kaplan Schweser

 So you passed the Level I CAIA® exam—the first milestone on the way to becoming a Chartered Alternative Investment Analyst℠.
 You’ve become part of an elite group, but now comes Level II.
 This article will answer the most common questions we receive from people preparing to take the next step toward becoming a CAIA Charterholder.
-You’re always welcome to reach out to Schweser’s knowledgeable Student Support team for help as well.

 The Level I CAIA exam tests your understanding of the tools used to analyze alternative investments.
 Level II tests your ability to apply these tools to analyze and invest in alternative investments.
 Like Level I, Level II has a multiple-choice portion; however, Level II also has essay questions, called the constructed response portion.

 The Level II exam is offered twice a year in March and September in a period called a “window.”
 The 2021 windows are March 8–19 and September 13– 24.
 Note: Normally, the exam is held in testing centers.
 However, to address safety concerns related to COVID-19, CAIA is offering all March 2021 exam candidates an online proctoring option.
 All the details are in this FAQ.

 The Level II CAIA exam is a 4-hour exam composed of 100 multiple-choice questions and three sets of constructed-response (essay-type) questions, all of which measure your knowledge of the CAIA Level II curriculum.
 The multiple-choice questions count for 70% of your score, and the constructed response questions count for 30%.
 You have two hours to complete the multiple-choice question section and two hours to complete the constructed-response section.